ring-lang/ring/marketing/pwct/README.md

 * Interaction with a tree (Steps Tree) provide the ability to control many nodes (Parent & Children) together (Faster)

+* The same component could generate different steps based on the data that we enter through data-entry forms

 # Web and Mobile versions

 We can use PWCT on Desktop, Web & Mobile platforms.